What is Tinnitus?

 How we can help!

-Our Doctor of Audiology, Bernice McKenzie has extensive training and years of experience with evaluating and managing tinnitus.
+Our Audiologists have extensive training and years of experience with evaluating and managing tinnitus.
 It is their belief that most people with tinnitus have needs that are not being addressed in a proper manner.
 We understand that everyone’s tinnitus is unique and every individual reacts to having tinnitus in a different way.
 At our clinics, we practice flexibility and treat each person and their tinnitus as an individual.
 We have the tools to provide the necessary education, counseling, sound/acoustic therapy to each individual and will monitor and evaluate your progress towards managing your tinnitus.

 Comprehensive Tinnitus Evaluation Program

 The tinnitus evaluations are 90 minute long appointments and will consist of:

 - Diagnostic hearing assessment

 – Pure tone air and bone conduction testing

 – Tympanometry and Acoustic Reflex testing

 – Word Discrimination (in quiet and in background noise)